Sesame Logo

 FOBT tests cannot determine whether blood in the stool is from the colon or other parts of the digestive tract.
 If the test finds traces of blood, you will need to undergo a colonoscopy to determine the exact cause of the bleeding.

 Certain foods and medications can affect FOBT test results.
-If you are taking one of these tests, your provider may recommend that you avoid these substances before testing:
+If you are taking one of these tests, your provider may recommend that you avoid the following before testing:

 Colonoscopy